saint11/DeadWeight/source/index.md

 The **doom tracker** represents the **adventurers** meddling in the dungeon, making noise and awaking whatever lies inside.
 Advancing the doom tracker too much usually results in monsters appearing, rooms collapsing and traps being triggered.
 The last step on the doom tracker usually involves a very hard fight.
 The doom tracker is bound to a location, if the adventurers go to a new place, a new tracker should be started, if they re-visit a location, use that location's old tracker.

+Every time the doom tracker reaches an effect, also advance the **omens tracker**.

 The **omens tracker** is about the state of the party itself.
 The omens tracker has 2d6 steps, every time the omens tracker fills up, roll from the omens table and make a new one, rolling for the size again.
 Changing locations do not reset the omens tracker.
 If the party can't fulfill the omen effect completely, discard/break as many items as possible and **one** and only one more time.

 |  1d6  | Effect                                                     |